mrsonne/hubit/examples/wall/README.md

            3.0 m
 ```

-Each wall segment consists of different layers as shown in the side view of the wall below.
+Each wall segment consists of different layers as shown in the side view below.

 ```
 Side view of the wall (not to scale)